YSN-B13/ab-testing-statistics/README.md

 # 🧪 A/B Testing Analysis

 ## 📘 Project Overview
-This project implements a **comprehensive A/B testing analysis** to evaluate whether a modification in an experimental group (e.g., new design, feature, or algorithm) has a **statistically significant effect** compared to a control group.
+This project presents a **comprehensive A/B testing analysis** designed to evaluate whether a modification in an experimental group (e.g., new design, feature, or algorithm) produces a **statistically significant effect** compared to a control group.

-The notebook walks through each step of a rigorous statistical testing process — from hypothesis definition to significance testing and interpretation of results.
+The notebook guides you through each step of a rigorous statistical testing workflow — from hypothesis definition to significance testing and result interpretation.

 ---

-## 🎯 Purpose
+## 🎯 Objective
-The main objective is to **determine if the conversion rate difference between two groups (Control vs Experimental)** is significant enough to justify deploying the experimental change.
+The main goal is to **determine whether the difference in conversion rates between two groups (Control vs Experimental)** is statistically significant enough to justify implementing the experimental change.

-Specifically, the notebook helps answer:
+Specifically, the analysis aims to answer:

 > “Does the experiment lead to a measurable improvement in click-through or conversion performance?”

 ---

 ## 📈 Methodology

-### 1. **Hypothesis Setup**
+### 1. **Hypothesis Definition**
-Formulates the null and alternative hypotheses:
+We define the null and alternative hypotheses as follows:

 \[
 H_0: P_{con} = P_{exp} \\
 H_1: P_{con} \neq P_{exp}
 \]

 Where:
 - \( P_{con} \): Conversion rate of the control group
 - \( P_{exp} \): Conversion rate of the experimental group

 ---

 ### 2. **Parameter Definitions**
-Includes:
+Key statistical parameters include:

-- \( \alpha \): Significance level (Type I error)
+- \( \alpha \): Significance level (Type I error rate)
 - \( \beta \): Probability of Type II error
 - \( (1 - \beta) \): Statistical power
-- \( \delta \): Minimum detectable effect
+- \( \delta \): Minimum detectable effect (MDE)

 ---

 ### 3. **Proportion Estimation**
-Calculates proportions for both groups:
+Conversion rate (proportion) for each group is computed as:

 \[
 \hat{p}_{con} = \frac{\#clicks_{con}}{\#impressions_{con}}, \quad